qri-io/rfcs/text/0024-scheduled-updates.md

 To keep datasets fresh, qri needs to automate the update process.
 By _automate_ I mean: execute dataset updates as a background process, registered with the local operating system, according to some schedule I can specify.
 My computer should do the work of keeping datasets up to date for me, and should show me a log of what's been done for me, calling attention to significant changes.

 The magnitude of this shift to automation is noticeable. cron is _doing work for me_.
-It takes the process of dataset updating out of the categroy of chores, and opens up the possibliity that Qri can surprise me with new insights.
+It takes the process of dataset updating out of the category of chores, and opens up the possibliity that Qri can surprise me with new insights.

 Adding cron starts to transition qri into territory best described as a _fog service_: a decentralized network of machines automatically producing local resources for a user that can aggregate to a broader network.
 Over time I'm hoping we can do more and more things under this "fog service" paradigm.